 - 14.4.31 A desktop search was undertaken on the Galway County Council (GCC) online planning register and An Bord Pleanala's online search system to identify any committed developments within 1km of the Site.
 The 1km search area was used due to the rural nature of the area and the existing sparse development.
 Only active and approved planning applications within the last five years were considered.
 Table 4.1 provides details of the planning applications identified by the review.
 These are not expected to add significant traffic onto the local road network.
-Therefore, no committed development trips have been considered in background traffic flows for the main traffic assessment. - 14.4.32 A cumulative assessment is provided in section 14.8 which includes the Submitted Development Ref: 21/2192 (first listed development in Table 14.10) trips in the baseline traffic flows.
-The 'Submitted Development Ref: 21/2192' relates to planning application Ref.
-21/2192 (submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
-PL07.313538) that is a separate 299MW OCGT development and project to that of the Proposed Development which is for a 350MW facility.
-Submitted Development Ref: 21/2192 is to be located to the south of the Proposed Development, primarily to the west of the existing Tynagh Power Station.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 and the Tynagh North OCGT.
+Therefore, no committed development trips have been considered in background traffic flows for the main traffic assessment. - 14.4.32 A cumulative assessment is provided in section 14.8 which includes the Approved Development Ref: 21/2192 (first listed development in Table 14.10) trips in the baseline traffic flows.
+The 'Approved Development Ref: 21/2192' relates to planning application Ref.
+21/2192 submitted as an application to Galway County Council in November 2021, subsequently appealed and approved by ABP under Ref.
+PL07.313538 that is a separate 299MW OCGT development and project, primarily to the west of the existing Tynagh Power Station, to that of the Proposed Development which is for a 350MW facility to the north.
+Planning approval was obtained for the Approved Development Ref: 21/2192, however the Applicant is unable to implement it (i.e. will not build/operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed, in amended form, at some point in the future.
+It is assumed in this EIAR that the construction phase of the Approved Development Ref: 21/2192 would be before or after the construction of the Proposed Development (i.e. not concurrent and the peak periods would not overlap), and that for the operational phase both the Approved Development Ref: 21/2192 (in amended form) and the Proposed Development may operate concurrently in the future.